All Episodes

 That's where you chose to live.

-You knew it going in, and you knew what the profession you were going into pays.
+You knew it going in and you knew what the profession you were going into pays.

-And well, I uh I'm saying that they say they can't.
+Well, I'm saying that they say they can't.

-The point, I'm everybody in my ear is that you can too live on a quarter of a all I can tell you is I wouldn't want to try it.
+Everybody in my ear is that you can too live on a quarter of a million.

-But yeah, just kidding, folks.
+But just kidding, folks.

 Just kidding.